beginning of content

 When should I see my doctor?

-If the object does not fall out of the ear by itself, you will need to see a doctor.
-Always get medical help if:
+If the object does not fall out of your ear by itself, you will need to see a doctor or go to the hospital.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.